Dope Stars Inc.: Terapunk (2014–present)

-On April 12, 2014 Victor Love announced on the band's Facebook page he had started writing material for an upcoming untitled album.
-The song "Take it" was released on September 11 on Soundcloud, followed shortly by "Many Thanks" and "It's going to rain for you".
+On April 12, 2014, Victor Love announced on the band's Facebook page he had started writing material for an upcoming untitled album.
+The song "Take it" was released on September 11 on SoundCloud, followed shortly by "Many Thanks" and "It's going to rain for you".
 In December 2014, the new album "Terapunk" was announced by Victor Love on the band's Facebook page, with tentative release date for early 2015.
 Digital download of the album was then announced to for February 13, 2015.
 The band was signed by Distortion Productions to distribute physical media of the album for the North American market for March 10, 2015.
 The European release of the album was announced for February 27, 2015, and signed to Subsound Records.
 In August, Dope Stars took part in the M'era Luna for the second time.

 Musical styles and influences

 Victor Love has stated that his earliest inspiration for starting the band came from Finnish rock bands where they derive their original glam rock poise from.
 Specifically, Love named Hanoi Rocks and HIM as inspiration.
-Musically, Dope Stars insert the catchy choruses of 1980s pop-metal bands such as Bon Jovi (or, equivalently, 1990s alternative pop bands like Weezer) into the industrial-metal and cyberpunk frameworks of White Zombie, Foetus, Frontline Assembly and KMFDM.
+Musically, Dope Stars insert the catchy choruses of 1980s pop-metal bands such as Bon Jovi (or, equivalently, 1990s alternative pop bands like Weezer) into the industrial-metal and cyberpunk frameworks of White Zombie, Foetus, Front Line Assembly and KMFDM.
 Love has stated that the lyrical content has little to do with 1980s music.
-However, there are clear lyrical comparisons to KMFDM.

 The band has maintained a "hardcore industrial" tone with emphasis on technology and cyberpunk imagery.
 Noting differences in the social standards, Love has felt that he did not want to imitate earlier bands with irony just to sell more records.
 Keeping with a technological style, the band has focused on the strength of computers and society's overdependence on them.
 The title of their third album, 21st Century Slave, is derived from the idea of falling slave to technology.